 There is a lot of debate about the best dirt bike for amateur competition, but most fans divide themselves between Honda and Yamaha.
 Regardless of which you prefer, it’s important to understand how the rider’s size and age affect the ideal bike size and competition class for this year’s events.

 - Only those 16 and older have open CC classes as well as 2stroke/4stroke choices

 - The younger the rider, the smaller the largest bike they will qualify to ride

 - Classes open to both youth and adult riders will not have the 19” wheel size restriction

 Gear For Safe Riding

-Dirt bike accessories for beginning riders should emphasize safety over anything else.
+Dirt bike accessories like Boots, Gloves, Glasses, Pants, etc. for beginning riders should emphasize safety over anything else.
 If you’re purchasing gear with plastic protection plates or lined padding, it’s a good idea to buy new instead of used.
 That’s because the protective materials are rated for maximum age and stress levels, so they don’t perform the same way after a few years.
 Without knowing the full history of used gear, it’s safer to start with new protection that is just for you.

 Extra Parts And Bike Customization